Zenfin/medical_classification/NOTES.md

 Level of distress as well as strengths and abilities seems to be an error that could indicate a good classification.
 Should take a look at the data grabbed by Viveks script to see if it is there.

-When testing word count accuracy with chief complaints.
-Using the lowerst classification when the class returns more than one value gives  65% accuracy.
-If we return the highest value it gives us 67% accuracy.